Onelinerhub/onelinerhub/chrome-extension/popup_button_click.md

 - button>Click</button - sample button to assign click event to
 - document.querySelector('button') - button selector
 - addEventListener - listen for specified event
-- click - we want to listen for clicks
+- 'click' - we want to listen for clicks
 - console.log('Hi!') - do something here when button is clicked